 Digital Research and Development Fund for the Arts

-The Digital Research & Development Fund for the Arts is a strategic partnership between Arts Council England, the Arts & Humanities Research Council (AHRC) and the National Endowment for Science Technology and the Arts (NESTA).
-Launched in 2012, the £7million fund supports collaborations between organisations with arts projects, technology providers, and researchers.
+The Digital Research & Development Fund for the Arts was a strategic partnership between Arts Council England, the Arts & Humanities Research Council (AHRC) and the National Endowment for Science Technology and the Arts (NESTA).
+In 2012, the £7 million fund supports collaborations between organisations with arts projects, technology providers, and researchers.
 In total, 52 collaborative projects were awarded funding of up to £125k for projects that explore the use of digital technologies to enhance audience reach and/or develop new business models for the arts sector.

 The AHRC recruited a post-doctoral researcher, Dr Elizabeth Lomas, from University College London to examine the R&D processes across the entire portfolio of funded R&D projects.
 The aim of this research was to understand how R&D should be conceptualised for the arts and cultural knowledge domains, defined for policy purposes, measured and evaluated.
 The work has considered approaches to R&D from academia and practice.
 Full details of the research and its findings can be found here: Digital R&D Final Report.
 (PDF, 1.6MB) Hasan Bahkshi and Dr Elizabeth Lomas have subsequently authored a policy briefing (PDF, 156KB) based on the research.